ForgeRock/forgeops/docker/forgeops-secrets/forgeops-secrets-image/README.md

 1. Backup the generated secrets `kubectl get secret -lsecrettype=forgeops-generated -o yaml > secrets.yaml`

 ### setting all passwords to the same value (for dev, automated testing)
-To have all passwords set with the same value, create a single file called `OVERRIDE_ALL_PASSWORDS.txt` in the forgeops-secrets docker image at the same location as the `gen.sh` script.
+To have all passwords set with the same value, create a single file called `OVERRIDE_ALL_PASSWORDS.txt` to the config folder.

 Add a single password to this file on one line only, eg `echo -n mypassword > OVERRIDE_ALL_PASSWORDS.txt`.